 He could hardly have anticipated that he would end up in Sweden when he graduated back in 2009, and he thinks there’s “no comparison” between Syria and Sweden when it comes to tech jobs.

-“In Sweden there’s a high level of professionalism, while in Syria it was still raw, we were just starting to build our market.
+“In Sweden there’s a high level of professionalism when it comes to Software development, while in Syria it was still raw, we were just starting to build our market.

 “However, don’t underestimate Syrians' expertise.
 There are many talents who actually have the skills.
-I, for example, had the potential to work in Stockholm.”
+I’m sure you will hear about a lot of Syrian talents across Europe, including Stockholm.”

 Sweden is increasingly a beacon for tech startups, and the fact almost everyone speaks great English is a huge plus.
-But two things in particular risk hampering growth, Malatially believes.
+But two things in particular risk hampering growth, Mlattialy believes.

 One is the dysfunctional housing market, an issue addressed in the past by the leading figures in the tech industry.